ibab/datapipe/README.md

 ## Why not use existing data processing frameworks?

-Datapipe is inspired by similar packages like [luigi](https://github.com/spotify/luigi).
+Datapipe is inspired by similar packages like [luigi](https://github.com/spotify/luigi) and [ruffus](http://www.ruffus.org.uk/).
 It aims to improve on alternatives by

  - providing an API that makes tasks fully *composable*
+   - Tasks can have arbitrary inputs/outputs
-   - Tasks are defined separately from the data processing pipeline
+   - Tasks can be defined separately from the data processing pipeline
-   - can be combined dynamically
+   - Tasks can be combined dynamically (any output of a task can become the input of another one)
  - speeding up complex, repetitive workflows
    - Parallel execution of tasks
    - Only rerun a task if necessary or requested (like `make`)

+## Current features

+ - A flexible API for defining tasks, inspired by (but different from) [luigi](https://github.com/spotify/luigi)
+ - The state of targets is tracked and only necessary tasks are performed (e.g. when the timestamp of a file changes, the code of a task is changed, or the structure of the pipeline is modified)
+ - Implemented targets:
+   - `LocalFile` (a file on the local filesystem)
+   - `PyTarget` (a Python object that will be automatically persisted)

 ## Planned features

- - Anything can be an input/output of a task (local/remote files, python objects, …) and will be tracked by datapipe
  - Various base tasks and targets for working with
-   - local files
    - remote files (e.g. via `ssh`)
    - shell commands
    - batch schedulers (PBS/SLURM/…)